 - i.
 Prioritise the maintenance and protection of the existing tree population - ii.
 Broaden the emphasis of urban tree management to include urban forestry principles, with trees managed as a collective asset, to maximise the benefits canopy cover provides - iii.
 Improve the quality and quantity of municipality's urban tree canopy cover - iv.
 Increase species diversity and improve the age spread of the urban forest - v.
 Recognise and protect trees considered significant due to heritage, cultural, social, and ecological criteria - vi.
 Increase awareness and educate the community, developers, and organisations on the value of trees in the urban landscape - vii.
 Enhance the municipality's reputation within the community as a steward and manager of trees. - viii.
 To document and standardise processes and procedures to ensure consistency in tree management decisions made by the municipality - ix.
 To define the circumstances under which municipal trees may be removed - x.
 To establish a tree evaluation formula for the loss of existing trees. - xi.
 To promote the planting of indigenous and other drought-resistant plants. - xii.
-To promote tourism by beautifying scenic routes and thoroughfares to and in the town by the planting of trees. - xiii.
-To enhance crime prevention by introducing tree maintenance programmes to control vegetative overgrowth on public land and in parks. - xiv.
-To promote tourism by beautifying scenic routes and thoroughfares to and in the Langeberg towns by the planting of trees - xv.
-To promote the planting of trees through the active involvement of the Parks Section in the annual Arbor Week programs - xvi.
-To ensure integrated planning with other departments and functionaries i.e., Infrastructure department and Telkom, etc. to prevent unnecessary damage to trees during construction
+To enhance crime prevention by introducing tree maintenance programmes to control vegetative overgrowth on public land and in parks. - xiii.
+To promote tourism by beautifying scenic routes and thoroughfares to and in the Langeberg towns by the planting of trees - xiv.
+To promote the planting of trees through the active involvement of the Parks

+Section in the annual Arbor Week programs

-- xvii.
-To encourage tree planting in containers where there are insufficient tree planting spaces - xviii.
-To encourage the planting of fruit bearing trees to improve the quality of life and food security. - xix.
+- xv.
+To ensure integrated planning with other departments and functionaries i.e., Infrastructure department and Telkom, etc. to prevent unnecessary damage to trees during construction - xvi.
+To encourage tree planting in containers where there are insufficient tree planting spaces - xvii.
+To encourage the planting of fruit bearing trees to improve the quality of life and food security. - xviii.
 To educate the communities of the Langeberg Municipality to appreciate the benefits of conserving the environment.
 These benefits include the following: